knowsuchagency/ninjadog/README.rst

 How?
 ----

-Jinja2 basically behaves as a preprocessor to the pug template engine and any data passed via the context argument that are able to be serialized into json will then be passed to the pug template engine for rendering as well.
+`Jinja2`_ basically behaves as a preprocessor to the pug template engine.
+All data passed as the context will be processed by `jinja2`_.
+Only that which can be serialized to json will be passed to the pug template engine.

 Why?
 ----

-I think pug templates are a very elegant and expressive way to write html.
+`Pug`_ templates are a very elegant and expressive way to write html.
 It makes something akin to an exercise in corporal mortification almost pleasant.

-There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they haven't been very well-maintained and and the bugs don't lend themselves to fixes by mere-mortals like myself.
+There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they haven't been maintained as well as one might like and and the bugs don't lend themselves to fixes by mere-mortals like myself.

 It made more sense to me to use the existing nodejs implementation,